tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/estimation_setup.rst

 * Constant weight for all observation .
 * Constant weight for all observations of a given observation type
 * Constant weight for all observations of a given observation type, with a given set of link ends
 * Manual link end definition, per observation.
-See TODO for the meaning of entry :math:`i` in the observations vector.
+See :ref:`here <accessing_observations>` for the meaning of entry :math:`i` in the observations vector.

 .. _fullEstimationSettings: